-Taylor polynomials are used to approximate functions $f(\boldsymbol{x})$ in mainly two situations:
+Taylor polynomials are used to approximate functions f(x) in mainly two situations:

 - 1. When f(x) is known, but perhaps "hard" to compute directly.
 For instance, we can define the cosine of an angle as either the ratio of sides of a right triangle ("adjacent over hypotenuse") or using the definition in terms of the unit circle.
-However, neither of these provides a convenient way of computing $\cos(2)$.
+However, neither of these provides a convenient way of computing cos(2).
 A Taylor polynomial of sufficiently high degree can provide a reasonable method of computing such values using only operations usually hard-wired into a computer $(+, -, \times \text{ and } \div)$. - 2.
 When f(x) is not known, but information about its derivatives is known.
 This occurs more often than one might think, especially in the study of differential equations.

 In both situations, a critical piece of information to have is "How good is my approximation?"
-If we use a Taylor polynomial to compute $\cos(2)$, how do we know how accurate the approximation is?
+If we use a Taylor polynomial to compute cos(2), how do we know how accurate the approximation is?

 Although much of the content presented in Calculus concerns the search for exact answers to problems such as integration and differentiation, many practical applications of calculus involve attempts to find approximations; for example, using Newton's Method to approximate the zeros of a function, or numerical integration to approximate the value of an integral that cannot be solved exactly.
-Whenever an approximation is used, one naturally wishes to know how good youtu.be/watch?v=6BeNQe0hl3k the approximation is.
-In other words, we look for a bound on the error introduced by working with an approximation.
-The following theorem gives bounds on the error introduced in using a Taylor (and hence Maclaurin) polynomial to approximate a function.
+Whenever an approximation is used, one naturally wishes to know how good

-As always in calculus, angles are measured in radians, so the 2 in cos(2) is an angle of 2 radians.
+As always in calculus, angles are measured in radians, so the 2 in $\cos(2)$ is an angle of 2 radians.